MironCo/indiekku/README.md

 #### 2. Access the Web UI

-Navigate to `http://localhost:8080` and login with your API key.
+Navigate to `http://localhost:3000` and login with your API key.

 **Upload a Server Build:**
-- Drag and drop a ZIP file containing your Unity server build, or
+- Drag and drop a ZIP file containing your server build
-- Click "Browse Files" to select a file
+- Select a Dockerfile preset (Unity, Binary) or upload a custom Dockerfile
+- Set the internal port your server listens on
 - The build will be automatically extracted and the Docker image rebuilt

 **Start Servers:**